apify/apify-docs/sources/academy/glossary/tools/insomnia.md

 ## Postman or Insomnia {#postman-or-insomnia}

 The application you choose to use is completely up to your personal preference, and will not affect your development workflow.
-If viewing timelines of the requests you send is important to you, then you should go with Insomnia; however, if that doesn't matter, just choose the one that has the most intuitive interface for you.
+If viewing timelines of the requests you send is important to you, then you should go with Insomnia; however, if that doesn't matter, choose the one that has the most intuitive interface for you.